saturnflyer/casting/README.md

 actor.delegation(:hello_world).to(other_actor).call
 ```

-You may also delegate methods without an explicit attendant, but provide
+You may also delegate methods without an explicit attendant instance, but provide
 a module containing the behavior you need to use:

 ```ruby